 }

-sqlcmd.exe -E -S $sql_server_instance -Q $sqlWrite-Information""Write-Information"Restarting the SQL instance in normal mode..."
+sqlcmd.exe -E -S $sql_server_instance -Q $check_permissionWrite-Information""Write-Information"Restarting SQL instance in normal mode..."

 $dependent_service_name = $dependent_service.Name